 Something else that will affect tattoo cost: your immune system.
 This determines how quickly your tattoo fades once you begin the process of laser tattoo removal.
 If your immune system responds well, you’ll have fewer sessions than someone who doesn’t eliminate the ink so quickly.

-You can pretty much get tattooed anywhere on your body, which is great for self-expression, but it also determines laser tattoo removal costs.
+You can get a tattoo almost anywhere on your body, which is a great way to express yourself, however, it also determines laser tattoo removal costs.
 Location affects how long the tattoo takes to remove and, subsequently, how many sessions you need.